 Important: Only standard frames are covered.
 Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).

-Free Medicare advice
+Free help understanding Medicare

 Medicaid is funded both federally and by the individual states, which makes it a very different system from Medicare.